AmirHKiani98/FABM-DataHandler-R/README.md

 In this section, there are a few ways to remove an agent from the data list.
 #### Remove Agent by Name
 `removeAgentByName()` will remove an agent from `data` array by using the name of the agent.
-*`agentName` The name of the agent to be removed *`data` The data which contains line of the output
+* `agentName` The name of the agent to be removed
+* `data` The data which contains line of the output

 #### Remove Agent by Start Coordinate
 `removeAgentByStartCoordinate()` will remove an agent by using the start point of the agent(s).
 The end point can be different in some decimal numbers.
 This means that using *53.23* will delete both *52.23* and *52.2342* but not *52.2*
-*`startCoordinate` The coordinate's of the location to start.
+* `startCoordinate` The coordinate's of the location to start.
-*`data` The data which contains line of the output
+* `data` The data which contains line of the output

 #### Remove Agent by End Coordinate
 `removeAgentByEndCoordinate()` will remove an agent by using the end point of the agent(s).
 The end point can be different in some decimal numbers.
 This means that using *53.23* will delete both *52.23* and *52.2342* but not *52.2*
-*`endCoordinate` The coordinate's of the location to start.
+* `endCoordinate` The coordinate's of the location to start.
-*`data` The data which contains line of the output
+* `data` The data which contains line of the output

 #### Remove Agent by Index of The Line
 `removeAgentByIndex()` will remove an agent by using the index of the line in data array.
-*`index` The index of the line to delete
+* `index` The index of the line to delete
-*`data` The data which contains line of the output
+* `data` The data which contains line of the output

 #### Remove Agents by Array
 `removeAgentByArray()` will remove a series of agents by their index. e.g. if you pass c(1,2,3,4) as indicesArray to this function, this will delete lines with indices of 1, 2, 3 and 4.
-*`indicesArray` The index of the line to delete *`data` The data which contains line of the output
+* `indicesArray` The index of the line to delete
+* `data` The data which contains line of the output

 ### Handle data in map
-this function provides a map(which actually is a leaflet map) to handle the data graphically.
+This function provides a map(which actually is a leaflet map) to handle the data graphically.
 To see the map enter `openMap(data)`, the data changes by adding and modifying the details in opened map.

 The parameters required for this function are: